shaustruk/rsschool-cv-stage0/cv.md

 *About myself:*
 ---------------

+I'm 33 years old.
-from Bobruisk and I live in Bobruisk now.
+I come from Bobruisk and I live in Bobruisk now.
 I am a big fan of study so I like getting new information and improving my soft and hard skills.
 I really like to solve difficult tasks.
-I am an accountant but I want to be a frontend-developer.
-So I shure it will make my feel happy.
+I am an accountant but I want to work as a frontend-developer.
+So I shure it will make my feel happy so I do all my best and work like a horse.

 *Experience:*
 ---------------

-I worked in a shop by big trading company, also I worked as an acoountant in a public enterprise.
+I worked in a shop by a big trading company, also I worked as an acoountant in a public enterprise.
-I have no work experience in IT but I do all my best.
+I have no experience on IT but I absolutely love this direction.
+I know that

 *Education:*